MSSA's 2023 Legislative Agenda

 • Support services for staff including counseling, and other resources for professionals who have experienced safety issues or trauma-related incidents; and

-• Systems to track, monitor, and prevent violence against HHS professionals.
+• Systems to track, monitor, and prevent safety incidents against HHS professionals.

 MSSA supports efforts related to the following issues